jsongcodes/creative-caboodle/README.md

 * View various topics

 ### Resources
-* Search for the most popular resources
 * View existing resources
 * Create new resources for topics
+* Search for the most popular resource
+* Like resources

 ### Notes
 * Users are only able to view their own notes